 Grizzly feeding at Fish Creek - September 2007

 To view Salmon Glacier, continue past Fish Creek on the gravel road.
-I would not recommend towing a trailer on this road, which is VERY rough in places.
+I would not recommend towing a trailer on this road that is VERY rough in places.

 The road re-enters British Columbia.